"

 This is called a concave surface.

-The longer lower two lines that form a “V” share are also equal adjacent lines.
+The longer lower two lines that form a “V” are also equal adjacent lines.
+The lines share the bottom point which is their vertex.

 Types of Quadrilaterals with One Pair of Parallel Lines